Web (JS)

 API to respect the device pixel ratio and prevent a blurry canvas from displaying.
 In a future release, this may be the default behavior, and you may need to opt-out if you do not want Rive to set your <canvas>

-width and height properties for you.<html>
+width and height properties for you.

 You can choose to load Rive files in the following ways:

 file is hosted.
-Set this to thesrc
+Set this to the src

-attribute when instantiating aRive
+attribute when instantiating a Rive

 asset in your web project.
-Treat.riv
+Treat .riv

-files in the project just as you would any other asset in your bundle, such as images or font files. - Fetching a file - Instead of using the
+files in the project just as you would any other asset in your bundle, such as images or font files.

-attribute, use thebuffer
+attribute, use the buffer

 When creating a Rive instance, you need to ensure that it gets cleaned up.
 This should happen in scenarios where you no longer want to show the Rive canvas, for example, where:

-- The animation or state machine has completed and will no longer ever be run/shown
+The animation or state machine has completed and will no longer ever be run/shown

 Behind the scenes, lower-level CPP objects are created and must be deleted (i.e artboard instances, animation instances, state machine instances, etc.) manually.
 This helps prevent unwanted memory leaks and keeps your web application lean on resources.
 Luckily, with this high-level JS API, there is no need to track and manage what was created for deletion, as there is one method call you can make to effectively clean up all the instances created.